John FitzGibbon, 1st Earl of Clare: FitzGibbon as Lord Chancellor in the Irish Rebellion of 1798

-In contrast to the leniency shown to the largely upper class leadership, the full weight of military repression was inflicted upon the common people throughout the years 1797–98 with untold thousands suffering imprisonment, torture, transportation and death.
-Fitzgibbon was inclined to show no mercy to unrepentant rebels and in October 1798 he expressed his disgust upon the capture of Wolfe Tone that he had been granted a trial and his belief that Tone should have been hanged as soon as he set foot on land.
+In contrast to the leniency shown to the largely upper-class leadership, the full weight of military repression was inflicted upon the common people throughout the years 1797–98 with untold thousands suffering imprisonment, torture, transportation and death.
+Lord Clare, as he now was, was inclined to show no mercy to unrepentant rebels and, in October 1798, he expressed his disgust upon the capture of Wolfe Tone that he had been granted a trial, and his belief that Tone should have been hanged as soon as he set foot on land.

-He was quick to recognise that sectarianism was a useful ally to divide the rebels and prevent the United Irishmen achieving their goal of uniting Protestant, Catholic and Dissenter, writing in June 1798; "In the North nothing will keep the rebels quiet but the conviction that where treason has broken out the rebellion is merely popish".
+He was quick to recognise that sectarianism was a useful ally to divide the rebels and prevent the United Irishmen from achieving their goal of uniting Protestant, Catholic and Dissenter, writing in June 1798; "In the North nothing will keep the rebels quiet but the conviction that where treason has broken out the rebellion is merely popish".

 Another anecdote is to the effect of his callousness.
-Supposedly, upon being informed during a debate in the Irish Parliament that innocent as well as guilty were suffering atrocities during the repression, FitzGibbon replied "Well suppose it were so..", his callous reply purportedly shocking William Pitt.
+Supposedly, upon being informed during a debate in the Irish Parliament that innocent as well as guilty were suffering atrocities during the repression, Lord Clare replied "Well suppose it were so..", his callous reply purportedly shocking William Pitt.

 FitzGibbon as a Landlord

-FitzGibbon, or Clare, was noted by some as a good, improving landlord to both his Protestant and Catholic tenants.
+Lord Clare was noted by some as a good, improving landlord to both his Protestant and Catholic tenants.
 Some claim that the tenants of his Mountshannon estate called him "Black Jack" FitzGibbon.
-There is however no evidence to support this claim, although there is little to no evidence on his dealings as a landlord.
+There is, however, no evidence to support this claim, although there is little to no evidence on his dealings as a landlord.
 Irish nationalists and others point out that while he might have been interested in the welfare of his own tenants on his own estate, he treated other Irish Catholics very differently.
-Without further evidence, FitzGibbon's role as a Protestant landowner in mainly Catholic Ireland is of little importance against his known dealings as Lord Chancellor.
+Without further evidence, Lord Clare's role as a Protestant landowner in mainly Catholic Ireland is of little importance against his known dealings as Lord Chancellor.